Bay Area Vision Research Day (BAVRD)

 Lightning Talks & Posters

-Lightning talks are 5 minutes long, followed by a few minutes of questions from the audience.
+Lightning talks are 7 minutes long, followed by around 3 minutes of questions from the audience.
 Authors of selected abstracts will have the opportunity to showcase their work in an afternoon poster session following the main talks.
-In addition, six abstracts will be selected for virtual lightning talks during the event.
 All applicants are expected to be able to attend on the day of the event in person on the Berkeley campus.

 Posters are expected to be 34 inches x 53 inches in landscape format.
 Tape will be provided onsite.
 At least one author is expected to present the poster during the session.
 Use large fonts, and minimal text.
 Text on posters should be comfortable to read at 5 feet away.